Consumer, Trader and Tenancy Tribunal of New South Wales: Divisional structure

-The Strata and Community Schemes Division deals with disputes under the Strata Schemes Management Act 1996 (NSW).
-These disputes relate to strata by-laws, maintenance levies, reallocation of unit entitlements, and alterations to common property.
+The Strata and Community Schemes Division dealt with disputes under the Strata Schemes Management Act 1996 (NSW).
+These disputes related to strata by-laws, maintenance levies, reallocation of unit entitlements, and alterations to common property.

-The Retirement Villages Division deals with disputes under the Retirement Villages Act 1999 (NSW).
-It deals with issues such the terms of a retirement village contract, the legality of a village rule, and the sale or lease of premises by a resident.
+The Retirement Villages Division dealt with disputes under the Retirement Villages Act 1999 (NSW).
+It dealt with issues such the terms of a retirement village contract, the legality of a village rule, and the sale or lease of premises by a resident.

-The Residential Parks Division deals with disputes under the Residential Parks Act 1998 (NSW).
+The Residential Parks Division dealt with disputes under the Residential Parks Act 1998 (NSW).
 Issues for dispute may involve the terms of the residential tenancy agreement, notices of termination, alterations and additions to dwellings, rent issues, rental bonds, and so on.
-The Residential Parks Division is rather unusual as it is one of the few divisions that has group hearings.
+The Residential Parks Division was rather unusual as it is one of the few divisions that had group hearings.
 Group hearings often have large numbers of applicants, and these applicants are usually represented by an advocate.
 These advocates normally work for organisations like the Tenants Advice Services, the Affiliated Residential Park Residents Association or the Northern Alliance of Park Residents Association.

 Procedure

-Parties are normally expected to run their own cases and pay their own costs, although legal representatives are allowed and costs may be awarded in certain circumstances.
-These restrictions are intended to make the Tribunal process quick, informal and affordable.
-Parties usually appear in person, but may also appear by telephone in certain circumstances.
+Parties were normally expected to run their own cases and pay their own costs, although legal representatives are allowed and costs could be awarded in certain circumstances.
+These restrictions were intended to make the Tribunal process quick, informal and affordable.
+Parties usually appeared in person, but could also appear by telephone in certain circumstances.

 Review

-A party who disagrees with the determination of the Tribunal can apply for a rehearing if specific criteria are met.
-An appeal may be lodged with the District Court of New South Wales on a question of law.
+A party who disagreed with the determination of the Tribunal could apply for a rehearing if specific criteria were met.
+An appeal could be lodged with the District Court of New South Wales on a question of law.

 Peer Review Panel

-The Peer Review Panel consists of the two Deputy Chairpersons and one other person appointed by the Minister for Fair Trading.
-The panel reviews matters referred to it by the Chairperson, Director-General of the Department of Fair Trading or the Minister, and in due course, provides advice in response.
-Matters considered by the Panel may include the investigation of complaints against Members, taking disciplinary action against them, and the educational and training needs of Members.
+The Peer Review Panel consisted of the two Deputy Chairpersons and one other person appointed by the Minister for Fair Trading.
+The panel reviewed matters referred to it by the Chairperson, Director-General of the Department of Fair Trading or the Minister, and in due course, provided advice in response.
+Matters considered by the Panel could include the investigation of complaints against Members, taking disciplinary action against them, and the educational and training needs of Members.